-Four Cardinals, Several Bishops Sign Appeal Against Coronavirus Restrictions
+Cardinals, Bishops Reportedly Sign Appeal Against Coronavirus Restrictions

 Edward Pentin began reporting on the Pope and the Vatican with Vatican Radio before moving on to become the Rome correspondent for the National Catholic Register.
 He has also reported on the Holy See and the Catholic Church for a number of other publications including Newsweek, Newsmax, Zenit, The Catholic Herald, and The Holy Land Review, a Franciscan publication specializing in the Church and the Middle East.
 Edward is the author of “The Rigging of a Vatican Synod?
 An Investigation into Alleged Manipulation at the Extraordinary Synod on the Family”, published by Ignatius Press.
 Follow him on Twitter @edwardpentin

-ROME — An appeal whose signatories include Cardinals Robert Sarah, Joseph Zen and Gerhard Müller, and Bishop Joseph Strickland of Tyler, Texas, has been released expressing concern about measures being implemented to stem the coronavirus pandemic, and calling for “inalienable rights of citizens and their fundamental freedoms” to be respected.
+ROME — An appeal whose signatories were said to include Cardinals Robert Sarah, Joseph Zen and Gerhard Müller and Bishop Joseph Strickland of Tyler, Texas, has been released expressing concern about measures being implemented to stem the coronavirus pandemic, and calling for “inalienable rights of citizens and their fundamental freedoms” to be respected.
+Cardinal Sarah has denied signing the letter (see tweets below).

 The appeal, principally written by former apostolic nuncio Archbishop Carlo Viganò, comes from the website of an ad hoc organization that calls itself Veritas Liberabit Vos (the truth shall set you free), a line from the Gospel of John (8:32).
 It is not known who created the site.

-Note: Editor's note: This article has been updated after its initial publication, to include information regarding Cardinal Sarah’s denial that he signed the appeal.